Santa Fe, New Mexico’s Weekend Travel Guide

 The Lensic Performing Arts Center

-This world-class concert hall and theater offers everything from classical music to flamenco exhibitions, contemporary jazz to a foot-stomping ‘Buckaroo Ball’.
+This world-class concert hall and theater offers everything from classical music to flamenco exhibitions, and contemporary jazz to a foot-stomping ‘Buckaroo Ball’.
 You might also catch a theater presentation, film, or lecture among its diverse year-round offerings.
 A former movie palace/vaudeville stage, it opened in 1931.
 It has been fully restored to its former glory and now serves as Santa Fe’s premier performing arts center.

 Second Street Brewery